Jorge-lopz/Questory/README.md

 # Dymension 🚀

-**Dymension is a interactive website developed as the final project of my web development class.**
+**Dymension is a interactive website developed as the final project for my web development class.**

 ### Contributors